-This chapter describes the Objective Caml batch compiler ocamlc, which compiles Caml source files to bytecode object files and link these object files to produce standalone bytecode executable files.
+This chapter describes the OCaml batch compiler ocamlc, which compiles OCaml source files to bytecode object files and links these object files to produce standalone bytecode executable files.
 These executable files are then run by the bytecode interpreter ocamlrun.

 8.1 Overview of the compiler